 With age, the eyes' ability to stay lubricated starts to wane.
 This can leave eyes feeling irritated, sticky, dry, or gritty.
 The lens of the eye can become less elastic.
 Night vision may also start to suffer, which can pose problems when driving at night.
-In contrast, cataract, macular degeneration, and diabetic retinopathy can rob you of your sight.
+In contrast, cataracts, macular degeneration, and diabetic retinopathy can rob you of your sight.

 How do you know if an eye problem is a nuisance or the start of something serious?
 The following signs and symptoms warrant a call to your doctor.
 Catching serious eye problems early can help preserve your vision.
-Even non-vision-threatening problems can be treated to keep your eyes comfortable and your eyesight as sharp as possible.
+Even non-vision-threatening eye problems can be treated to keep your eyes comfortable and your eyesight as sharp as possible.